 (2) In this section —

-“former body corporate” means the body corporate that was, before section 39 of this Act came into operation, constituted by the Minister under the Transport Co-ordination Act 1966 section 7.
+former body corporate means the body corporate that was, before section 39 of this Act came into operation, constituted by the Minister under the Transport Co-ordination Act 1966 section 7.

 67. Agreements under former Transport Co-ordination Act 1966 section 15C